barcek/docNxgres/README.md

 docker volume rm docnxgres_app-db-data
 ```

+The commands `npm run compose:rm:ci`, `npm run compose:rm:cv` and `npm run compose:rm:civ` each run a script combining two or three removals, removing either the containers and the image (`:ci`), the containers and the database volume (`:cv`) or the containers, the image and the volume (`:civ`).

-If permissions for Docker are not set up, each of the `docker` commands above can be preceded by `sudo`.
+If permissions for Docker are not yet set up, it should be possible to precede each of the commands above with `sudo`.

 ### Unit & integration tests